vinaysarupuru/expo_totp/README.md

-# Expo Project
+# Expo Authenticator App

-A React Native application built with Expo.
+A React Native application built with Expo for generating TOTP and HOTP authentication codes.

 ## Setup Instructions